hoanglt1223/Libary-management/README.md

-# Library-Management-System
+# Library Management System
-# Introduction to Software Engineering (SE104.J22.PMCL Lecturer: Nguyễn Công Hoan)
+# Introduction to Software Engineering
 * A simple libary management system built using `C#` and `SQL Server` for the purpose of a school project.
 * Developing by TA's Team